lab-smile/HIV_Risk_Pred/README.md

 ## Usage examples
 - Train models
 The frameworks of inductive learning task and transductive learning task are included in [dl] and [dl_time] respectively.
-Both of them support training GCN and GIN models.
+Both of them support training Graph SAGE, GIN, and HIVForecast models.

 Example commands
 ```sh